 All learning activities will be asynchronous, meaning that students complete learning activities on their own time by the deadlines noted on this course website.

-This course consists of twelve modules on media technologies.
+This course consists of twelve modules on contemporary media.
 For each module, there will be:

 After four modules, there will be an exam on the material you covered.